5 Ways You’re Sabotaging Your Morning Workout

 Not Eating Beforehand

-Whether you’re doing cardio or hitting the weights in the AM, you need to fuel up.
-There’s been a lot of recent publicity surrounding studies about exercising in a fasted state in the A.M, but the effectiveness of that approach is far from definitive, and nutritionists recommend having a light snack before any workout for energy.
+Whether you’re doing cardio or hitting the weights in the A.M., you need to fuel up.
+There’s been a lot of recent publicity surrounding studies about exercising in a fasted state in the morning., but the effectiveness of that approach is far from definitive, and nutritionists recommend having a light snack before any workout for energy.
 For a typical workout, Katie Cavuto, dietitian for the Philadelphia Phillies and Philadelphia Flyers, suggests having 6 ounces of yogurt or a half-cup of fruit; Sean M. Wells, owner of Naples Personal Training, recommends grabbing a banana, some almond butter and raisins.
-If you’re doing something more intense like CrossFit, you might want to load up with more calories; for personalized snacks, use our guide to The Best Fuel for Every Workout.
+If you’re doing something more intense like CrossFit, you might want to load up with more calories; for personalized snacks, use our guide to the best fuel for every workout.

 Eating the Wrong Kind of Pre-workout Fuel

 When it comes to pre-workout snacks, avoid hard-to-digest foods like the sweaty guy on the bench press.
 According to Tammy Lakatos Shames, RDN, CDN, CFT, you should skip anything that’s high in fat, like avocado, or loaded with fiber, such as raw veggies or green juices.
 Those can lead to bloating, stomach upset and workout-interrupting bathroom breaks.
-And make sure you avoid these 7 Foods That Will Ruin Your Workout.
+And make sure you avoid these seven foods that will ruin your workout.